sicajc/EC_course_HW/Week4/README.md

 # To do list

 ## To enable self adpative do the following
->1.
-Remove mutationProb and mutationStddev, they are no longer needed, since a sigma would be added to each individual
+1. Remove mutationProb and mutationStddev, they are no longer needed, since a sigma would be added to each individual

->2.
-The mutation step is determined by $\sigma$, and $\sigma$ would get carried and changed in each mutation for each individual.
+2. The mutation step is determined by $\sigma$, and $\sigma$ would get carried and changed in each mutation for each individual.

->3.
-Individual shall be modified to have
+3. Individual shall be modified to have
->* self-adaptive varaible $\sigma$
+* self-adaptive varaible $\sigma$
->* crossover(self,other) -> return new individual
+* crossover(self,other) -> return new individual
->* mutate(self) the internal state mutation
+* mutate(self) the internal state mutation
->* crossOver operator uses stohastic arithmetic crossover.
+* crossOver operator uses stohastic arithmetic crossover.

 ## Mutation
->1.
-Pick two parents and then with crossover producing new children and mutate them repetitively for 5 times.
+1. Pick two parents and then with crossover producing new children and mutate them repetitively for 5 times.

->2.
-Compete these new children with their parents.
+2. Compete these new children with their parents.

->3.
-Survivor selection: replace the worst inside population,
+3. Survivor selection: replace the worst inside population, killing worst child and parents after each child birth.

-    killing worst child and parents after each child birth.
+## Replace-Worst Selection

->4.
-Repeat 5 times s.t. all 5 children generated can competed with their parents and replace them if needed.
+4. Repeat 5 times s.t. all 5 children generated can competed with their parents and replace them if needed.

 # Testing.
 1. Uses Parabola and Rastrigin function for test.